Regularized Online Allocation Problems: Fairness and Beyond: Introduction

-Motivated by practical applications, we consider an incomplete information model in which requests are drawn independently from a distribution that is \emph{unknown to the decision maker}.
-That is, when a request arrives, the decision maker observes the reward function and consumption matrix of the request before taking an action, but does not get to observe the reward functions and consumption matrices of future requests until their arrival.
-For example, in display advertising, publishers can estimate, based on the attributes of the visiting user, the click-through rates of each advertiser before assigning an impression.
-However, the click-through rates of future impressions are not known in advance as these depend on the attributes of the unknown, future visitors.
-The objective of this paper is to design simple algorithms that attain low regret relative to the best allocation when all requests are known in advance.
+Motivated by practical applications, we consider an incomplete information model in which requests are generated from an input model that is \emph{unknown to the decision maker}.
+That is, when a request arrives, the decision maker observes the reward function and consumption function of the request before taking an action, but does not get to observe the reward functions and consumption matrices of future requests until their arrival.
+The objective of this paper is to design simple algorithms that attain good performance relative to the best allocation when all requests are known in advance.